 Visiting Budapest in the fall is a great time to experience the beauty of this European capital, minus the crowds of summer.
 With more than 100 museums and galleries and easily walkable streets, Budapest in November is a great time for visitors to walk the streets and visit the museums.

 Budapest's November temperatures don't tend to be as cold as those in other popular Central European destinations, but you'll still want to pack plenty of layers.
 With an average high of 46 degrees Fahrenheit, you'll want a warm jacket for that trip to the end-of-November Christmas market in Budapest.
-While Christmas markets are revving up, November in Budapest is home to other celebrations too, including the feast day of St. Martin, held on November 11.
-Expect many of the city's restaurants to serve duck or goose, paired alongside Hungarian wine.
+While Christmas markets are revving up, November in Budapest is time for other celebrations too, including the feast day of St. Martin, held on November 11.
+Expect many of the city's restaurants to serve traditional duck or goose, paired alongside Hungarian wine.